 - Thoughts—such as “I’m worthless, I’m a failure, it’s all my fault, everyone would be better off without me, no one will care if I’m gone and nothing ever good happens to me.”

 - Physical—loss or changes in appetite, significant weight gain or loss, constantly tired or lethargic, feeling unwell, sleeping issues, headaches, muscle weakness and aches.

 Every workplace should promote good health amongst their employees, establish strategies to prevent mental illness and prepare their employees with the tools to support people with a mental health problem.

 Join over half a million Australians helping to heal mental health in the workplace by becoming an accredited Mental Health First Aider.

-Learners who complete the course and passed the assessment will become accredited against Mental Health First Aid Australia Guidelines.
+Learners who complete the course and pass the assessment will become accredited by Mental Health First Aid Australia Guidelines.

 Learn more about the Mental Health First Aid course from our website.

 For more information about anxiety and depression, take a look at Beyondblue’s information booklet.
 If you or a colleague is experiencing signs or symptoms of either of the conditions discussed, you should contact a mental health care professional.
 The information is provided as a guide only to help build awareness and those experiencing a mental health problem in their workplace.